Convoy PQ 8: 17 January

 U-454 had sailed ahead of the ships and saw the tanker British Pride illuminated by the lighthouse at Cape Teriberskiy and fired a salvo of torpedoes.
-The salvo missed the tanker and one hit Matabele which exploded.
+The torpedoes missed the tanker but one hit Matabele which exploded.
 Only two men, Ordinary Seamen William Burras and Ernest Higgins survived, the crew being killed in the torpedo explosion, the detonation of its depth charges or of hypothermia in the water.
+The convoy scattered, the escorts roving around them until the seven undamaged ships returned to line ahead and resumed course.
+Somali made a wide circuit 10 nmi around the starboard side of the convoy and depth-charged several Asdic contacts.
+U-454 had descended almost to the sea bed and depth charges from Somali exploded above it without effect.

 18–19 January

-On Harmatris the windlass had been damaged in the explosion and was immoveable; the anchor cable would have to be severed by hand.
+On Harmatris the windlass had been damaged in the explosion and was jammed, the anchor cable would have to be cut by hand.
 Youngs, on Speedwell, suggested that the crew of Harmatris should return and the crew spent the night on Speedwell, returning at 6:00 a.m.
 The crew found that the steam pipes had frozen; the steam had been left on, emptying the boilers and work on splitting the anchor cable had to resume by hand.
 Eventually the cable parted and cables were passed to Harmatris.
-At 8:00 a.m., Speedwell began to tow Harmatris.
+At 8:00 a.m., Speedwell began the tow.
 Sharpshooter and Hazard of the Eastern Local Escort had joined the two ships and around noon, about 8 nmi from Cape Teriberski, as the sky lightened, a He 111 bomber attacked the ships.
-The Luftwaffe force had increased to 230 aircraft, based at airfields in northern Norway and at Petsamo in Finland.
+The Luftflotte 5 had been reinforced and now had 230 aircraft, based at airfields in northern Norway and at Petsamo in Finland.

-The Heinkel strafed Harmatris at low altitude but was hit and driven off trailing smoke, by the anti-aircraft fire of the minesweepers and the eight Defensively equipped merchant ship (DEMS) gunners on Harmatris.
+The Heinkel strafed Harmatris at low altitude but was hit and driven off, trailing smoke, by the anti-aircraft fire of the minesweepers and the eight Defensively equipped merchant ship (DEMS) gunners on board.
 Brundle tried to fire his Parachute and Cable rockets but they had frozen.
-A Junkers Ju 88 attacked about an hour later, straddled the ship with bombs which caused no damage and turned away, also trailing smoke, leaving bullet holes in the superstructure.
+A Junkers Ju 88 attacked about an hour later, straddled the ship with bombs, which caused no damage and turned away, also trailing smoke, leaving bullet holes in the superstructure.
 (At Murmansk, Youngs said that the Heinkel had crashed and that the Russians had credited the two ships with the victory.)
 At 2:30 p.m. a steam pipe on Speedwell burst, severely injuring three men and Youngs called for a Soviet tug, which arrived quickly, taking over the tow as Speedwell raced for port to get the injured into hospital.
 Two more tugs arrived at 5:00 p.m. on 19 January.